 Hackathons are about creativity, speed, and teamwork.
 The challenge is to take an idea and turn it into something real in a very short amount of time.
 Writing every line of code from scratch can slow you down, which is why low-code, no-code, and generative AI platforms have become so important.
 They remove much of the heavy lifting such as setting up databases, APIs, hosting, and authentication, allowing you to focus on solving real problems.

-This blog is not an exhaustive list.
-It is a starting point to help you explore what tools might be useful at a hackathon.
-Almost every platform mentioned here has free tiers with limits, and it is up to you and your team to experiment and decide what works best.
+This is not a complete list of everything out there.
+Think of it as a starting point to help you explore what tools might be useful at a hackathon.
+Most of them have free tiers, so you and your team can test them out and decide what works best.

 Base44